 Common Problems With The Design of The Modern Langstroth Beehive And How To Fix

 The modern Langstroth hive has revolutionized the beekeeping world and is by far the most successful hive design on the planet.
-Langstroth’s discovery of bee-space and the creation of the movable frame was such a game changer than it single-handily enabled the commercial beekeeping industry that we see today.
+Langstroth’s discovery of bee-space and the creation of the movable frame was such a game-changer than it single-handily enabled the commercial beekeeping industry that we see today.
 Unfortunately, some aspects of the design benefit the keeper more than the bee.
-In some ways, it appears as though honeybee behavior was a secondary thought.
-Here are 5 common hive problems and how to fix them.
+In some ways, it appears as though honeybee behaviour was a secondary thought.
+Here are five common hive problems and how to fix them.

 1. Hive Problem: The Cell Size Is Too Big